Rwb3n/SF-Boxfresh-app/start-here/05_lessons_learned_1.md

 My initial systems were imprecise. key points:
 - Spent a lot of time on the documentation before execution.
 - My perfectionism streak fell easily into procrastination territory.
+Too many times I was duplicating effort.
 - Moving forward; focus on a minimum viable system, magnify on a specific function and build it entirely.
 - I **severely** underestimated system complexity, my information capture was not enough.
 - As soon as I began designing, followed by building the schema, I understood the importance of an important philosophy: